learn-co-curriculum/cssi-prework-python-io/README.md

 ```

 The `with` keyword is a great way to open a file, process its contents, and to ensure that it will be closed.

+##Conclusion
+Knowing how to create file objects in Python allows us to process or create files.
+This expands the scope of what we can do within our scripts.